BANGALORE TOURISM GUIDE:

 Bangalore – located 1,000M above sea level is one of the most ‘happening’ places in India.
 Bangalore, which literally means the ‘town of baked beans’, was founded by Kempe Gowda, a chieftain of the Vijayanagar Empire, around the 16th century.
 He built four towers in four directions to specify its boundaries.
 However, Bangalore has far exceeded these limits since.

 Bangalore is fast emerging as one of the most industrialized cities in India, keeping pace with the latest trends and fashion.
-Bangalore is renowned, not only for its own beauty and technological advances, but also for its easy access to the marvels of the land around it.
+Bangalore is renowned, not only for its own beauty and technological advances but also for its easy access to the marvels of the land around it.
 These intriguing sites of Bangalore include gardens, universities, temples and ancient ruins.
 The city of Bangalore also is a gateway to Southern India.
 Bangalore is well connected to other major cities.
 Today it has almost become the fastest growing city in Asia.
-The bazaars and shopping malls of Bangalore offer a fine selection of silks, sandal wood souvenirs, handicrafts and fragrant incense sticks.
+The bazaars and shopping malls of Bangalore offer a fine selection of silks, sandalwood souvenirs, handicrafts, and fragrant incense sticks.
 Communication is very simple in this city where people can converse in English, Kannada and Hindi with equal ease.

 The Bull Temple: The 4.57m high and 6.10 m long image was built by Kempe Gowda, in the 16th century.
-The image has been carved out of a single granite rock.
-The original colour of Nandi bull was grey, which has now turned black due to the application of coconut oil by the devotees.
+The image has been carved out of single granite rock.
+The original color of the Nandi bull was grey, which has now turned black due to the application of coconut oil by the devotees.
 The statue of the bull has been carved out of a single rock.
 Non-Hindus are not allowed in the temple.
 The temple is always busy with some ceremony or other.
 On weekends, there are musicians who perform at the temple.

 Vidhaan Soudha: A marvel of neo-Dravidian architecture and one of the most imposing building not only in Bangalore but in India, the Vidhaan Soudha houses the state legislative assembly of Karnataka and part of the Secretariat.
-The gleaming white domes, pillars and archways, resemble the architectural pattern of Mysore’s old palaces.
+The gleaming white domes, pillars, and archways resemble the architectural pattern of Mysore’s old palaces.
 The huge, carved doors of the cabinet room are made of pure sandalwood.
 The entire building, when floodlit on Sunday evenings, presents a truly breathtaking picture.

 Tipu’s Palace: The summer palace of Tipu Sultan was built in Bangalore.
 The entire structure is built of teakwood.
 This double-storeyed ornate structure was constructed in 1781-1791 AD.
 This palace is beautifully decorated with floral motifs on the walls and ceilings.
-The structure is replete with pillars, arches and balconies.
+The structure is replete with pillars, arches, and balconies.
 After the death of Tipu, this building was used by the British as their secretariat till 1867 AD.
-In busy market place of the city, are the remnants of this fort built by Tipu.
-What ever remains of the fort reminds one of the struggle of Tipu against the British.
+In the busy market place of the city, are the remnants of this fort built by Tipu.
+Whatever remains of the fort reminds one of the struggle of Tipu against the British.
 There is a small Ganesha temple among the fort ruins.

 Sri Gavi Gangadhareshwara Temple: The temple is a natural monolith carved cave temple dedicated to Lord Shiva.
-On the 14/15 January every year, a ray of light passes precisely through the horns of the Nandi bull and illuminates the deity inside.
-This unique phenomenon occurs every year on the ‘Makar Sankranti’ day and attracts large number of devotees.
+On 14/15 January every year, a ray of light passes precisely through the horns of the Nandi bull and illuminates the deity inside.
+This unique phenomenon occurs every year on the ‘Makar Sankranti’ day and attracts a large number of devotees.
 The precision of the event shows advancement in the technical and scientific knowledge of our ancestors.

 Ulsoor Lake: The 1.5 sq. km lake is dotted with islands.
 The picturesque lake is located on the North-Eastern fringes of the city and is an ideal place for boating and shopping.
 A Ganesh festival is organised in August / September.
 One of the Kempe Gowda watch-towers stands nearby.
 There is also a swimming pool nearby, which has different timings for males and females.

 Karnataka State Government Museum: One of the oldest museums of India, established in 1866 AD, it has on display specimens of works of antiquity and ancient art, such as sculptures, coins and inscriptions found in different parts of Karnataka.
-The Museum has an attractive collection of specimens of archaeological and natural history, numismatics, ethnology, art and industrial art.
+The Museum has an attractive collection of specimens of archaeological and natural history, numismatics, ethnology, art, and industrial art.
 It houses some ‘virakals’ (Hero-Stones) of South India.

 Working hours 9.00 a.m. to 6.00 p.m. on all days except Wednesdays and General Holidays.